-- 4. Touch sensors, force sensors, and temperature sensors may be placed at any position on the robot. - 5.
-Sensors inside the robot may measure all quantities of interest, including (but not limited to) voltages, currents, forces, movements, accelerations, and rotational speeds.
+6. Sensors inside the robot may measure all quantities of interest, including (but not limited to) voltages, currents, forces, movements, accelerations, and rotational speeds.
 They can be at any position inside the robot.

-4.4 Communication and Control
+4.5 Communication and Control

-- 4.4.1: Robots participating in the Humanoid League competitions must act autonomously while a competition is running.
-No external power supply, teleoperation, remote control, or remote brain of any kind is allowed. - 4.4.2: Robots may communicate only via the wireless network provided by the organizers which must support the referee box.
+4.5.1.
+Robots participating in the Humanoid League competitions must act autonomously while a competition is running.
+No external power supply, teleoperation, remote control, or remote brain of any kind is allowed.

+4.5.2.
+Robots may communicate only via the wireless network provided by the organizers which must support the referee box.
 The total bandwidth of the robots belonging to one team may not exceed 1MBaud.
 The robots must not rely on availability or quality of the wireless network.
 They must be able to play if the network is not available or of low quality.
 Only robots are allowed to communicate by WLAN.
 Any other computers of team members are only allowed to communicate by tethered LAN.
 No other wireless communication is allowed onsite.
 All other wireless hardware must be deactivated.
-A team may be disqualified if one of the team members violates this rule. - 4.4.3: Robots of a team may communicate with each other at any time during a game.
+A team may be disqualified if one of the team members violates this rule.

+4.5.3.
+Robots of a team may communicate with each other at any time during a game.
 They may receive start and stop signals from an off-the field computer.
 This computer is only allowed to listen to the wireless communication while the ball is in play.
 It may be used to send game-control signals (e.g. kick-off, penalty, free kick, ...) to the robots during game stoppages.
 Any other kind of transmission from an external computer to the robots is prohibited.
 The start and stop signal are to be sent via UDP when the ball is not in play (e.g. from a game controller/referee box via UDP broadcast).
 This implies that any monitoring is only done by receiving UDP communication from the robots.
 Sending any other transmission from an external computer to the robots has to take place during a timeout or using a direct cable between the computer and the robot during maintenance of the robot.

-In 2009 a prototype of a game controller/referee box will be introduced.
-It will use UDP to broadcast information to the robots like elapsed time, current score, game state (ready, set, playing, finished) and the robot-specific penalized state.
-The source code will be open.
-The use of the referee box is voluntarily in 2009 and may become mandatory in later years.
+In 2009 a prototype of a game controller/referee box has been introduced.
+It uses UDP to broadcast information to the robots like elapsed time, current score, game state (ready, set, playing, finished) and the robot-specific penalized state.
+The source code is open.
+To encourage teams to use the referee box, 10s advantage is given to teams using the referee box in any stoppage of the game (cf. Section 8).

-4.4.4: No humans are allowed on the field while the ball is in play.
+4.5.4.
+No humans are allowed on the field while the ball is in play.
 Robot handlers must receive permission from the referee prior to entering the field.
 Each team may designate only one person as robot handler.
 The robot handler of a team may not touch a robot of another team in order to avoid any (unintentional or intentional) damage to that robot.

-4.5 Colors and Markers
+4.6 Colors and Markers